hio/sphinx-erlangdomain/doc/reference.rst

      process ``abc`` feature.

-     :param Flag:  a flag.
+     :param Flag:  A flag.
-     :type  Flag:  abc
+     :type  Flag:  ``abc``
-     :returns:  a result.
+     :returns:  A result.
      :rtype:    result()
-     :raises badarg:  if the argument is bad.
+     :raises badarg:  If the argument is bad.

 Following directives are met as module level directives: